 By Sarah de Sainte Croix, Senior Contributing Reporter RIO DE JANEIRO, BRAZIL – Two days ago U.S. President Barack Obama announced plans to make life easier for Brazilians wanting to visit the United States by eliminating the need for certain categories of traveler to undertake an interview prior to entry.
 This, and increases in staff at U.S. Consulates in Brazil will speed up the process for Brazilians looking to travel to the U.S. significantly.
 Brazil to have much faster U.S. visa process, image recreation.
 A press release from the U.S. Diplomatic Mission in Brazil said, “The pilot program will streamline visa processing for certain low-risk applicants, such as individuals renewing expired visas, or some categories of younger or older first-time applicants.”
 The new plan will also be offered to Chinese citizens as part of a bigger aim to improve the U.S. visa processing capacity for the two emerging nations by 40 percent by the end of the year.
 The U.S. Consul in São Paulo, William Popp, also announced yesterday plans to bring in 50 extra members of staff to help processes visa requests, spread between the three consulates in Rio, São Paulo and Recife, and the embassy in Brasília.
 Now eighty percent of the candidates in Brazil should be interviewed in less than three weeks.
 “The result will be increased for visa interviews from the current 3,000 to 4,500 per working day until June.” said Popp.
 Dennis Hearne, the U.S. Consul General in Rio de Janiero explained between October 2010 and October 2011, the Consulate in Rio saw a 72 percent increase in the number of visa appointments per day.
 In an interview with Agência Brasil yesterday, Brazil’s minister for tourism, Gastão Vieira, said that the news was a sign of Brazil’s growing importance on the global stage.
 He also commented that it paves the way for Brazil to offer a similar arrangement to Americans, “based on reciprocity.”
 Read more in Portuguese. * The Rio Times Daily Update is a new feature we are offering to help keep you up-to-date with major news as it happens.
-4 Responses to "Faster US Visas for Brazilians Planned: Daily" Pingback: Visas to US from Rio Up 103%: Daily | The Rio Times | Brazil News Pingback: U.S. Secretary of State Clinton in Brazil | The Rio Times | Brazil News Pingback: U.S. Visa Delays Will Change Brazilian Travel Plans | The Rio Times | Brazil News Pingback: US Visa and Passports Delays in Brazil | The Rio Times | Brazil News Pingback: U.S. Visa and Passport Services Delayed in Brazil Leave a Reply Cancel Reply Your email address will not be published.
+5 Responses to "Faster US Visas for Brazilians Planned: Daily" Pingback: Visas to US from Rio Up 103%: Daily | The Rio Times | Brazil News Pingback: U.S. Secretary of State Clinton in Brazil | The Rio Times | Brazil News Pingback: U.S. Visa Delays Will Change Brazilian Travel Plans | The Rio Times | Brazil News Pingback: US Visa and Passports Delays in Brazil | The Rio Times | Brazil News Pingback: U.S. Visa and Passport Services Delayed in Brazil Leave a Reply Cancel Reply Your email address will not be published.